 (c) was a Part 6 Member for the whole of the time from when he or she became a Gold State Super Member until he or she turned 60 or ceased to be an eligible Gold State worker (whichever occurred first);

-“Part 6 Member” means a police officer, magistrate or industrial commissioner who has elected to be a Part 6 Member under clause 19 and who has not ceased to be a Part 6 Member;
+Part 6 Member means a police officer, magistrate or industrial commissioner who has elected to be a Part 6 Member under clause 19 and who has not ceased to be a Part 6 Member;

-“police officer” means a person appointed under Part I of the Police Act 1892 other than the Commissioner of Police.
+police officer means a person appointed under Part I of the Police Act 1892 other than the Commissioner of Police.

 [Clause 17 amended in Gazette 18 Jan 2008 p.
 150.]